QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 By default, a program can only do one thing at a time.
 There are many cases when we want to do multiple tasks in parallel.

-* 🪄 Splitting long tasks in subtasks executed in parallel
+* 🪄 Splitting long tasks into subtasks executed in parallel
 * 🚀 Running multiple tasks in parallel
 * 👉 Using another program to do a task